-(New College of Florida)

-September 24 (Pegasus Ballroom)

-September 26 (Live Oak Center)

-October 21, 8-10:00 a.m.
-(Pegasus Ballroom)

-November 20 (Florida International University)
+Board of Governors meeting September 11-12 (New College of Florida) State of the University address September 24 (Pegasus Ballroom) Board of Trustees meeting September 26 (Live Oak Center) Diversity Breakfast October 21, 8-10:00 a.m.
+(Pegasus Ballroom) Trustee Summit 2013 November 20 (Florida International University)

-f Governors' Trustee Summit 2013 was included with
+Calvet announced that information on the Board of Governors' Trustee Summit 2013 was included with the trustees' materials.

-nencement ceremonies the first weekend in August.

-Date: